GST/HST Information for Charities

 Designated charity means a charity that has been designated by the Minister of National Revenue to have certain exempt services it provides to registrants made taxable.
 To qualify for this designation, a charity must meet both of the following conditions:

-Designated municipal property means property of a person who is, at any time, designated to be a municipality for the purposes of claiming the municipal rebate.
+a person who is, at any time, designated to be a municipality for the purpose of claiming the municipal rebate.
 Generally, it is property, or an improvement to it, that the designated municipality intended to consume, use, or supply more than 10% in the course of activities specified in its designation, and an amount for the property or improvement to it has been included in the calculation of non-creditable tax charged.
 Once property qualifies as designated municipal property, it is treated as such for as long as it is held by the designated municipality.

-Designated municipality means a person designated by the Minister of National Revenue to be a municipality, but only in respect of activities, specified in the designation that involve the making of supplies (other than taxable supplies) by the person of municipal services.
+Designated municipality means a person designated by the Minister of National Revenue to be a municipality, but only in respect of activities specified in the designation that involve the making of supplies (other than taxable supplies) by the person of municipal services.

 Election means a way for businesses and organizations to choose various options that may make it easier to comply with the GST/HST.
 Each election has its own eligibility criteria.

 Fiscal year means the tax year of the person, or where a person has elected to change their fiscal year, the period that the person elected to be their fiscal year.
-Where the person is an selected listed financial institution (SLFI) that is either an investment plan or a segregated fund of an insurer, it generally means a calendar year.
+Where the person is a selected listed financial institution that is either an investment plan or a segregated fund of an insurer, it generally means a calendar year.

 Government means the federal, provincial, or territorial levels of government.